comsompom/vozhyk/iphone_detector/README.md

 iPhone app for the **Vozhyk** anti-drone project.
 Uses the rear camera for visual drone detection and the phone's Bluetooth/Wi-Fi radios to spot drone-like RF signatures.

 The app runs live on the iPhone and automatically analyzes the camera stream.
-It detects common visible objects such as autos, humans, trucks, buses, motorcycles, birds, and planes with the bundled YOLO model, while a separate custom Core ML model detects `plane_drone` objects from our own fine-tuned training data.
+It detects common visible objects such as autos, humans, trucks, buses, motorcycles, birds, and planes with the bundled YOLOv8n model, while a separate custom Core ML model detects `plane_drone` objects from our own fine-tuned training data.
 This dual-model setup keeps normal object recognition available while improving detection of the drone/plane target class.

 For long-distance objects, the camera uses automatic zoom assistance.
 When the user holds the iPhone stable for a short moment, the app gradually zooms the real camera feed up to 5x so small distant flying objects become easier for the model to inspect.
 If the phone moves or turns again, zoom resets back to the default view.